 When it comes to the best soil to grow Alocasia Amazonica, you will get the best performance and healthiest growth from well-aerated soil that drains quickly.
 Heavy soil has a tendency to retain too much moisture, which can lead to rot problems and even plant death.

 Many garden supply stores carry soil mixtures labeled “Jungle Mix,” which is a good mixture to plant and grow your Alocasia Amazonica.
 You are trying to replicate decomposing soil found on the floor of a forest.
-However, you can create your own soil mixture by using any of the following mixes:

 Whatever soil mixture you decide to use just make sure it is lightweight and does not have a tendency to retain too much water.